typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 }
 ```

-The program creates a `Latch` with 10 latches and spawns 10 fibers, each of
+This program creates a `Latch` with 10 internal latches and spawns 10 fibers,
-which releases one internal latch.
-The main fiber awaits against the `Latch`.
+each of which releases one internal latch.
+The main fiber awaits against the `
-Once all 10 fibers have released a latch, the main fiber is unblocked and can
+Latch`.
+Once all 10 fibers have released a latch, the main fiber is unblocked
-proceed.
-The  output of the program should look something like the following:
+and can proceed.
+The output of the program should resemble the following:

 ```
 1 counting down